Aluminum is one of the most commonly used materials in the manufacturing industry for making parts with complex shapes and geometries.

 |7xyz||Aluminum + Zinc|

-Different aluminum alloys and their principle alloying element
+Different aluminum alloys and their principal alloying element

 These aluminum alloys possess adequate corrosion resistance, high strength, good machinability, weldability, and castability.